 6).
-Levy of Capacity based Transmission or Distribution tariff on NCE sources like, Solar, Wind and Mini Hydal power plants for which the PLF is around 20% to 25%, amounts to levy of 4 to 5 times of conventional power plant tariff with reference to energy-based tariff.
+Levy of Capacity based Transmission or Distribution tariff on NCE sources like, Solar, Wind and Mini Hydal power plants for which the PLF is around 20% to 25%, amounts to levy of 4 to 5 times of conventional power plant tariff.